gaojizhou/gfirewalls/README.md

 # gfirewalls
-this a simple and easy to use firewall base on ufw.
+A simple and easy to use firewall tool base on ufw.

 ### What can it do
 Blocking bots from accessing your public network servers.